Seeking Indigenous Artists - Current Call for Artists and Registration for Future Calls

 Opportunities for Artwork

-• The artwork opportunity is to create five independent digital art pieces to be printed and displayed at locations throughout the Squamish General Hospital, including but not limited to the five locations indicated below, in and around the maternity ward.
+• The artwork opportunity is to create a vinyl banner to be printed and displayed within the reception area at the clinic.
 The project aims to create a welcoming and inclusive space for clients seeking services at the site.

 SUBMISSION PROCESS